Citrus trunk borer

 • Concentrate control efforts on finding and killing younger larvae, recognized by tiny wet or swollen spots on the bark.
 This is the most damaging stage.
 When signs of presence are found, scrape the bark open with a small knife and kill the small larvae.

 • Larval holes with fresh frass can be poked with a wire to kill the larva.
-Plug holes the holes with some cotton soaked in petrol (or diesel).
+Plug the holes with some cotton soaked in petrol (or diesel).
 Close the hole with mud, preferably mixed with cow dung.
-Treated trees have to be monitored and if fresh frass is still produced this treatment has to be repeated.
+Treated trees have to be monitored, and if fresh frass is still produced, this treatment has to be repeated.

-• Irrigate and fertilize trees according to best-practice so that they can compensate for trunk borer damage.
+• Irrigate and fertilize trees according to best practices so that they can compensate for trunk borer damage.

 • Make sure that the tree only develops one trunk.
-This will facilitate checking the infestations later.
+This will facilitate checking for infestations later.

-• Let children collect adult beetles in April to May and reward them, e.g. with a sweet for every beetle caught.
+• Let children collect adult beetles from April to May and reward them, e.g., with a sweet for every beetle caught.
 This proved effective in Am Shing village under Gomdar Gewog.

 • Remove and burn heavily affected, unproductive trees.